petedodd/fort/README.md

 ## TODO

 - fix mortality offset
-- introduce Carel's suggestions in failsafe
+- testing for mortnotx version of failsafe and merge into main?
 - introduce hyperparameter for IP model